 Well both sides have things in common, both want the company to succeed and both are happy to incur some cost to achieve this, however neither want the politics nor to have something imposed upon them.
 The problem is companies priorities are varied as are employees demands.
 Some companies need 4 door, some estates, some employees have a passion to feel themselves thrown back in their seat at the push of their right foot, others need 7 seats to position themselves as far away from the thrown toys their ‘pride and joy’ hurl at their heads to a joyful ditty, Some really don’t care at all and want the simplest option but perhaps to bolster their salary.

 We work with a number of companies facing this exact predicament.
-We keep the piece in a simple way.
-The employer can set a policy including car spend monthly, doors, brands, but keeping it realistic and flexible.
+We keep the peace in a simple way.
+The employer can set a policy including monthly car spend, doors, brands, but keeping it realistic and flexible.
 The employee can then take this as a cash allowance, giving that up for the car truly of their, their partners or their kids dreams.
 If you need a driver guard to shield mom or dad from a flying buzz lightyear is can be included as can towbars, dog guards, pretty much anything.
 And if Buzz misses it’s target and smashes through the windscreen it’s not the employers problem.
-The employee car trade up to a tesla and save tax and NI on the difference or trade down for a Toyota Aygo subject to employer rules and pocket the extra cash.
+The employee can trade up to a tesla and save tax and NI on the difference or trade down for a Toyota Aygo subject to employer rules and pocket the extra cash.
 Happy employees after all stay loyal and more productive and you know what, HR are happy too!

 We wouldn’t like to do a Donald Trump and claim we deserve a Nobel peace prize but we do think we have a great way of fixing an employers costs, reducing their admin and making drivers happy, bringing perhaps not tranquillity but certainly more happiness to your workplace.
 Better still we can even extend the scheme to those not eligible for company cars although they meet the cost themselves.